-Alan Partridge has been with me for so many years that I can’t remember another character that has been so good for so long
+Alan Partridge has been with me for so many years that I can’t remember another character that has been

 .
 His humble beginnings, his Primetime highs, his Linton Travel Tavern Lows and the purgatory of his static home.

 He is however a survivor, ‘Mid Morning Matters’ and auto biography ‘I Partridge’ have reminded us all of just how vital Alan is.
 If you want to look like a complete knob on public transport, get his audiobook and get it on your iPod.
 I guarantee you’ll have a double seat, no one wants to sit next to that.
 There is also a movie in production.
 There have been many column inches dedicated to Fernando’s father, by far better writers than me.
 They all basically say the same thing, Alan is the modern benchmark.

 Which leads us to his new venture on Sky Atlantic.
 I don’t think there is any irony lost, when it comes to watching Partridge on an exclusive channel run by the same bloke who runs newscorp, but that’s for another time.
 ‘Welcome to the Places of My Life’ finds us the viewer on unfamiliar territory, and Alan on very familiar territory, his beloved